17media/M17SDK-ios/README.md

     github "pubnub/swift" ~> 2.0
     github "ably/ably-ios" ~> 1.1.15

-On your application targets’ Build Phases settings tab, click the + icon and choose New Run Script Phase.
+On your application targets’ Build Phases settings tab, click the + icon and select _New Run Script Phase_.
 Create a Run Script in which you specify your shell (ex: /bin/sh), add the following contents to the script area below the shell:

     /usr/local/bin/carthage copy-frameworks